energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

    :alt: Comparison of equation formulation and code.
    :name: fig:ch2_LP_formulation_implementation_colored

-   Comparison of equation formulation (upper equation) and code implementation (lower figure).
-Example based on Eq.
+   Comparison of equations' formulation in this documentation (upper) and in the code (lower).
+Example based on Eq. :eq:`eq:layer_balance`.
-   :eq:`eq:layer_balance`.

 The entire implementation is available on the directory :cite:`ESTD_v2_1_repo` and its architecture is illustrated